AlecRust/gphotos-takeout-repair/README.md

 # gphotos-takeout-repair [![CI](https://github.com/AlecRust/gphotos-takeout-repair/actions/workflows/ci.yml/badge.svg)](https://github.com/AlecRust/gphotos-takeout-repair/actions/workflows/ci.yml) [![npm version](https://badge.fury.io/js/gphotos-takeout-repair.svg)](https://badge.fury.io/js/gphotos-takeout-repair)

-Transform a Google Photos export (created with [Takeout](https://takeout.google.com/)) into a useful folder(s) of files.
+Transform a Google Photos export (created with [Takeout](https://takeout.google.com/)) into a useful directory of files.

-The output is a folder of files (with folder structure retained) suitable for use as a traditional photo library, where there are no JSON files, no "edited" versions, and the files have suitable `Date Created` timestamps.
+The output is a directory of files (with folder structure retained) suitable for use as a traditional photo library, where the files have suitable `Date Created` timestamps, there are no JSON files, and no duplicate "edited" versions of files.

 For example given the following files in the source directory: